Two Years to Your Future

 Welcome to the Lakeland Regional Health School of Radiologic Technology Program.
 Medical imaging professionals utilize X-rays and other energy forms to help diagnose and treat medical conditions.
 The medical imaging professional (radiologic technologist or radiographer) provides quality patient care while creating diagnostic images independently, assisting radiologists and other physicians in imaging the body and operating specialized radiographic equipment.

+Lakeland Regional Health is looking for individuals who are committed to caring for themselves, our team members, our patients and families and our entire community.
 This program is ideal for people interested in both personal interaction and a “high-tech” career.
 Medical imaging professionals apply their knowledge of anatomy, physiology, pathology, patient positioning, radiation protection and image production techniques in the performance of their duties.
 Students acquire the knowledge and skills necessary for professional competence through a blend of classroom and clinical education.

 Students of Lakeland Regional Health School of Radiologic Technology will have the unique opportunity to complete didactic and clinical components for both Radiography and Computed Tomography (CT).
 The education received at LRH will allow the student to complete The American Registry of Radiologic Technologists (ARRT) requirements for the national certification exams in both Radiography and CT in the traditional 2-year time frame.